ray-project/ray/doc/source/rllib/rllib-checkpoints-and-exports.rst

 have to keep your original config stored somewhere.

-Which Algorithm Checkpoint versions can I use?
+Which Algorithm checkpoint versions can I use?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 RLlib uses simple checkpoint versions (for example "v0" or "v1") to figure